ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 designated by an embedded query (see {{extest}}) or tests the result of a function expression (see {{fnex}}).
-In the latter case, if the function expression is of type `OptionalBoolean` or one of its subtypes, it tests whether the result is `true`; if the function expression is of type `OptionalNodes` or one of its subtypes, it tests whether the result is different from `Nothing`.
+In the latter case, if the function expression is of type `OptionalBooleanType` or one of its subtypes, it tests whether the result is `true`; if the function expression is of type `OptionalNodesType` or one of its subtypes, it tests whether the result is different from `Nothing`.